Brianna F.

 10/12-18/25

-This week, me and my booth partner tested our Dark Matter Day experiment.
-I squeezed a lemon into a beaker and we dipped a paintbrush into the juice.
+This week, my booth partner and I tested our Dark Matter Day experiment.
+I squeezed a lemon into a beaker, and we dipped a paintbrush into the juice.
 We then painted the lemon juice onto two different types of paper to test which paper would be most effective.
 We then allowed the paper to dry.
-After drying we tried two different types of heat application.
-First we used a flat iron and then a lighter to see which one was most effective.
-The flat iron and the water color paper were the most promising materials.
+After drying, we tried two different types of heat application.
+First, we used a flat iron and then a lighter to see which one was most effective.
+The flat iron and the watercolor paper were the most promising materials.
 Next week, we plan to run the experiment for Dark Matter Day.

-This week, we began assembling the terrarium.
-The setup process went smoothly.
-There were a few errors when constructing that caused us to have to reconstruct certain areas.
-This took one class period.
-I have also begun some preparations for Dark Matter Day.
-I have started creating a poster for my booth.
-A partner and I plan to recreate an invisible ink experiment.
-This experiment requires a lemon, a cotton swab, and a heat source.
-The way the experiment works is by using the lemons to get lemon juice, then using the cotton swab to write something on paper.
-After that, allow the lemon juice to dry, and then apply heat.
-The heat allows for the lemon juice to oxidize and turn brown.
-Which will show the hidden message you wrote on paper.
+This week, we began assembling the terrarium for a Gecko.
+Although the setup process went smoothly overall, there were a few errors during the construction of the terrarium that caused us to have to reconstruct certain areas, like the walls, because we had missed a step where we had to twist to screw in the rods holding the walls together.
+We spent the entire class period on this..
+In addition to the work on the terrarium, I have begun preparations for Dark Matter Day, which includes creating a poster for my booth and collaborating with my partner on a plan to recreate an invisible ink experiment.
+The experiment requires a lemon, a cotton swab, and a heat source.
+The experiment works by extracting the juice from the lemon and using it as an ink substitute, then using the cotton swab to write on paper.
+After that, once the lemon juice is dried, heat is applied.
+The heat causes the lemon juice to oxidize and turn brown, revealing the hidden message on the paper.
 Next week, I plan to begin writing my first draft for my inquirer article.

 9-10/28-4/25